Asymptotically hyperboloidal initial data sets from a parabolic-hyperbolic formulation of the Einstein vacuum constraints: Asymptotically hyperboloidal data sets

 Here, ${\hat D}$ is the covariant derivative defined with respect to the (by definition $t$-independent) metric $\Omega_\Sph {ab}$ on $\mathbb S^2$.
 We shall not write down the lengthy expressions for $q^{(3)},q^{(4)}$ and $p^{(3)}_\Sph{c}$ here for brevity.
 Notice that the quantities

 turn out to represent the asymptotic degrees of freedom of the space of all solutions -- the \emph{asymptotic data}.
-In particular, all the expansion coefficients of solutions can be written in terms of these asymptotic data together with the free data.
+In particular, all the expansion coefficients of solutions can be written in terms of these asymptotic data in conjunction with the free data.

 It follows immediately from \Propref{Result:Hyp_Decays} that the corresponding initial data set is asymptotically hyperboloidal (with at least minimal regularity).
 In order to establish the claimed smoothness property, we next need to construct $t$-derivatives of arbitrary order at $t=0$ from the equations.
 Without going into the details of the lengthy calculations, it turns out that the equations can be written in the following schematic form